Intera/redmine_time_logging_app/readme.md

 alternatively, you can clone the source code repository with "git clone https://github.com/Intera/redmine_time_logging_app.git".

 ## setup
-* make sure that "enable rest web service" is activated in redmine under "Administration" -> "Settings" -> "API". it this is not enable, redmine will ask for username and password but wont accept it
+* make sure that "enable rest web service" is activated in redmine under "Administration" -> "Settings" -> "API". if this is not enabled, redmine will ask for username and password but wont accept it
 * move the "redmine_time_logging_app" directory from the download to your redmine instance directory to "plugins/", so that it lies at "plugins/redmine_time_logging_app"
 * on the command-line, change into the redmine instance directory and execute "bundle install"
 * if that ran successful and the file system permissions are right, the plugin should now be installed